grupo-exito-ecommerce/exito-cli-ts/README.md

     init        Create basic files and folders for your VTEX app

+    credentials                              Manage your credentials for aws
+    credentials get                          Gets the current credentials used in aws credentials clear                        Clear the current credentials used in aws credentials set <username> <pwd>         Sets the current credentials for aws

     aws                             Vtex options
     aws clone <criteria> [all]      Clone specific list of projectos from aws, if your add the option <all>, this automatical download all projects found with the specific <criteria>
-    aws credentials                 Manage your credentials for aws

     generate                          Generate options for the project
-    generate workspaces               Create the workspaces config for develops generate config                   Get the last config  for projects generate template <repository>    Create the template for aws cloud-formation for mount the infra structure for continuos integration
+    generate workspaces               Create the workspaces config for develops generate config                   Get the last config  for projects generate docker <repository>      Create the docker file for aws code-build for build the proyect in environment production and dev generate template <repository>    Create the template for aws cloud-formation for mount the infra structure for continuos integration

     vtex                                           Vtex options